Religion in Eritrea: History of religion in Eritrea

 Catholicism was first brought to Eritrea by the Jesuits in 1600.
-In 1632, this order was expelled from Eritrea for wanting to convert the country (an Orthodox country) to Catholicism.
-In the 19th century the Italians began to bring Eritrea under their sphere of influence and introduced Roman Catholicism again.
+In 1632, the order was expelled from Eritrea for wanting to convert the country (an Orthodox country) to Catholicism.
+In the 19th century, the Italians began to bring Eritrea under their sphere of influence and introduced Roman Catholicism again.
 Missionaries appeared in the 19th century and established the Lutheran and Evangelical churches.
 These organizations have been allowed to continue to practice.
-New groups however, have been discouraged from establishing a base in Eritrea.
+New groups, however, have been discouraged from establishing a base in Eritrea.

+During Italian colonialism, Catholicism became quite widespread, mostly due to Italian settlement in Eritrea.
+At the beginning of the 1940s nearly 28% of the population of Italian Eritrea were Catholic, most of whom were Italians.
+However, the number of Italians in Eritrea decreased at the end of WWII under British military administration (which also had religious violence between Christians and Muslims), and especially after Eritrea came under Ethiopian authority in 1950, thus diminishing the Catholic Church's importance.

+Under Ethiopian rule and the Eritrean War of Independence, the role of the Ethiopian Orthodox Church was strengthened, and it legitimized Ethiopian rule in Eritrea, which was controversial.
+Ethiopian propaganda framed the Eritrean struggle for liberation as a "Muslim separatist movement", which strengthened feelings among Eritrean Muslims that the Ethiopian Orthodox Church was a tool of the Ethiopian state.

+During Derg rule, the Ethiopian state had a policy of state atheism, which was unpopular, especially in Eritrea.
+However, the Derg also co-opted many religions despite repressing them, such as with the Ethiopian Orthodox Church.
+They also for the first time recognized Islam in Ethiopia, co-opting it with the newly founded Ethiopian Islamic Affairs Supreme Council.

 Christianity

 The various estimates shown above place Christianity (all denominations) as the religion of between 47% and 63% of the population of Eritrea.
 While elsewhere on the continent, Christianity in Africa was primarily introduced by European missionaries, this was not the case with the Tigray-Tigrinya people of Eritrea and Tigray Region in neighbouring Ethiopia (or with the Amhara people of Ethiopia).
 The ancient empire of the Kingdom of Aksum centered in north Tigray and the central highlands of Eritrea had intimate connections with the Mediterranean world in which Christianity grew.
 Christianity arrived in the Eritrean and Tigrayan area in the 4th century, growing dynamically in the pre-existing Jewish/Animistic mixed environment.
 The Tigrayan-Tigrinyas thus converted to Christianity centuries before most of Europe, thereby establishing one of the oldest state churches in the world.
 The Eritrean Orthodox have their origins in the 4th century Coptic mission of Syrian Frumentius in East Africa, when the first Archbishop was elected for the Aksumite Empire, under Ezana of Axum (r.
 320–360).
 Among ecclesiastical buildings, most notable date from the 4th to the 14th centuries; for example Libanos, Bizen and Sina.